-2. Take a breather: Make some time for yourself.
+- Take a breather: Make some time for yourself.
 Spending just 15 minutes alone, without distractions, can refresh you and help you handle demands.
 Take a walk at night and stargaze.
 Listen to soothing music.
 Find something that reduces stress by clearing your mind, slowing your breathing and restoring inner calm.
 Set a timer on your smartphone to remember to take time off!

-3. Create a list: Make a list of people you can call if you feel like drinking.
+- Create a list: Make a list of people you can call if you feel like drinking or using.
 This list must consist of people who will support you and prevent you from drinking/using; it might be your sponsor.
-If you have a cell phone, and most of us do, carry it with you at all times.
 This tip applies anytime of the year.
 Don’t tough it out.
-Don’t give yourself an excuse to do something to jeopardize your sobriety.
+Don’t give yourself an excuse to do something to jeopardize your recovery.

-4. Steer Clear.
+- Steer Clear.
 Stay away from all the slippery places you once drank or used.
 Be selective about what invitations you accept.
-If your family members are big drinkers or have other addictions, it stands to reason that you may wish to steer clear of celebrations on those days.
-Kindly and confidently reminding your family and friends that your health and safety is the most important way to show them you love them can ease the challenge of bowing out of holidays.
-If you are going to be in a situation where alcohol is present, mentally rehearse your actions; what you might fill your flask with.
+If your family members are big drinkers or have other addictions, you may wish to steer clear of those celebrations.
+Kindly and confidently reminding your family and friends of your commitment to health and safety is the most important way to show them you love them; it can ease the challenge of bowing out of holidays.
+If you are going to be in a situation where alcohol or other drugs are present, mentally rehearse your actions.

-6. Have back-up plans ready.
+- Have back-up plans ready.
 If you’re prepared with a reasonable response when you’re at a party and getting ready to leave and someone asks you to stay, it’s not only less stressful, it’s also essential.
-You’ve got an easy out, no one’s feelings are hurt, and you’ve been true to your sobriety.
+You’ve got an easy out, no one’s feelings are hurt, and you’ve been true to your recovery.

-7. Spend your time with your recovery community.
+- Spend your time with your recovery community.
 These friends will understand the impact of the holidays better than anyone.
-The truth is that those in recovery aren’t any more immune to depression and loneliness than someone who’s never had a problem with alcohol.
+The truth is that those in recovery aren’t any more immune to depression and loneliness than someone who’s never had a problem with alcohol or other drugs.
 Thousands of people of all ages experience loneliness and depression during the period from Thanksgiving to New Year’s.
 But the difference is that you, since you are in recovery, have an automatic support network of your recovery community and 12-step sponsor and group members.

-Remember, the holidays are a stressful time but they can be filled with great wonderment.
-Be a part of the joy and not the sorrow.
+Remember, the holidays are a stressful time but they can also be a time of gratitude, joy, love, and connection.

 Also remember; a successful recovery maintenance effort is based on good preparation.
 Being aware of some of the warning signs that could lead up to relapse can make all the difference in maintaining sobriety through the stressful holiday season and throughout the year.